-In spring 2021, Author Erin Hernden presents Volume II Wish to Believe for children and young people aged 5 – 17 years.
+In July 2021, Author Erin Hernden presents Volume II Wish to Believe for children and young people aged 5 – 17 years.
 Volume II features two story-plays, a puppet play and two original poems for narrated black light presentation or tableaux.
+In Toad Omnipotent, we meet 28 characters from Northern Ontario’s forests, swamps and lakes.
+The are simultaneously wise, silly, amusing and steadfast.
+The cast of characters include Toad Omnipotent, Versifier Jones, Grammie Girl Squirrel, Little Grandma Willahue and The Unpleasant Pheasant.
 The plays can be read as storybooks by individual children; acted out for fun in a child’s home and produced as full plays by classrooms or school theatre groups.
 The enchanting audio version is a delight to listen to as the words are read or as a standalone audio book.
 The e-book version is illustrated by the author using backgrounds based on pictures of the fauna, flora and lakes of Northern Ontario.
-WeeWideVoice is excited to offer this volume in the spring of 2021.
+WeeWideVoice is excited to offer this volume in 2021.

 FREE AUDIO BOOK AND PDF BOOK

 Ellie and Sammie Churchmouse and the Sissy Seasons of Song ~ Recoloured and Sassied Up by author Erin Hernden is now free on this site.